 The Application for authorization of probationary period (pdf - 530 KB)This link will open in a new window must be submitted by the employer or by the supervisorCertified representative, authorized by the AMF, who supervises a trainee during a training period or a probationary period. if he is an independent representative.
 The application can be submitted via AMF E-Services or by mail.

 The AMF strongly recommends submitting the application via E-Services.

 The AMF requires a maximum of 5 business days, plus mail time if AMF E-Services is not used, to process a duly completed application, make the necessary verifications and issue the probationary certificate

 Submitting an Application for authorization of probationary period via AMF E-Services

-To submit an Application for authorization of probationary period (pdf - 407 KB)This link will open in a new window, the trainee, the supervisor and the employer must be registered for AMF E-Services.
+To submit an Application for authorization of probationary period, the trainee, the supervisor and the employer must be registered for AMF E-Services.
 The application is available in E-Services in the “Becoming a Professional” tab under “Probationary period – Trainee.”